 In other cases, some students transfer to Oswego after they have completed the 30 credit SUNY General Education Requirement (SUNY-GER, July 2010) or the equivalency from a previous institution(s).
 In those situations, they are exempt from all of Oswego’s specific general education requirements.
 In order for the SUNY-GER to be considered satisfied, all requirements must have been met by the time the student’s first semester begins at Oswego.
 For information on SUNY GER, visit www.suny.edu

-Detailed information is available at the General Education website.
+Detailed information is available on the General Education website.

 When do I register for classes?